DJSaunders1997/GUI-Cam/README.md

 Was made dynamic using jQuery.
 Domain name registered with Gandi and websited hosted on Heroku.
 Video and LEDs controlled with a Raspberry pi 3B+, humidity recorded with a DHT22 sensor.

+The app deploy.py is run on a server using Heroku.
+THe app pi-app.py is run on raspberry pi on startup to stream video and handel LEDs.